jermware/jermware.github.io/projects/gjICE.md

 ![3 lines of text in the app](/images/gjICE/1-3-lines-of-text-app.png){:width="400px"}
 ![3 lines of text in the widget](/images/gjICE/1-3-lines-of-text-widget.png){:width="200px"}

-The text font size is automatically reduced to accomodate long lines, although very long lines will be truncated.
+The text font size is automatically reduced to accommodate long lines, although very long lines will be truncated.
 Empty lines are ignored.
 ![long lines of text in the app](/images/gjICE/2-long-lines-of-text-app.png){:width="400px"}
 ![long lines of text in the widget](/images/gjICE/2-long-lines-of-text-widget.png){:width="200px"}